Atlanta Public Schools + HireVue

 VIDEO INTELLIGENCE TURNED CORNER FOR TEACHER & PRINCIPAL RECRUITMENT

-Dr. Meria Carstarphen, Superintendent, through the HR team introduced HireVue video interviewing to the district in 2015 and within a year made HireVue standard practice in all 80 schools for teaching and administrative positions.
+Dr. Meria Carstarphen, Superintendent, through the HR team introduced HireVue video interviewing for hiring teachers to the district in 2015 and within a year made HireVue standard practice in all 80 schools for teaching and administrative positions.
 In an effort to be proactive with upcoming principal vacancies, they used HireVue to build a talent pool.

 “We knew we’d need about 20 principals, we just didn’t know where and when,” Duckett said.
 “Using HireVue’s OnDemand interview technology, we sourced and screened potential candidates.
 Last year, ALL of our assistant principals and principals came through this pool.”